Need for Speed Unbound: Plot

-After winning the first week's qualifier, the Player confronts and challenges Yaz to the pink slip in The Grand.
-Tess records the interaction and ensures that Yaz accepts the condition of relinquishing the car on the final race.
-After the end of the second qualifier, the Player again confronts Yaz, and Tess then reveals the truth: she's been making money betting on and against the Player, but for Alec.
-All of the deliveries the Player had done earlier were on his behalf, using her as the middleman.
-Tess informs both of them that Alec wants to cut a deal with all three where neither the Player or Yaz win, but will be paid handsomely for throwing the race.
-Outraged, Yaz leaves to confront Alec and is disgusted with Tess's actions, the Player tells her they are done.
+After winning the first week's qualifier, the player confronts and challenges Yaz to the pink slip in The Grand.
+Tess records the interaction and ensures that Yaz accepts the condition of relinquishing the car on the final race, and the video goes viral.
+After the end of the second qualifier, the player again confronts Yaz, and Tess then reveals the truth: she's been making money betting on and against the player, but for Alec.
+All of the deliveries the player had done earlier were on his behalf, using her as the middleman.
+Tess informs both of them that Alec wants to cut a deal with all three where neither the player nor Yaz wins but both will be paid handsomely for throwing the race.
+Outraged, Yaz leaves to confront Alec.
+Disgusted with Tess's actions, the player cuts ties with her.

-The Player meets up with Yaz at Rydell's garage and she confirms what Tess said was true, but she didn't want to accept the conditions and came to warn Rydell and the Player.
-Reconciling for the moment, Yaz proposes relieving Alec of all his car collection, which he acquired illegally through Tess and the Player, including the ones stolen from Rydell's garage, and deliver them to their rightful owners.
-She mentions that the Player still has to defeat her in the final to win back the car.
-The Player finally wins The Grand and gets back their car.
-Tess reveals she was never working for Alec but was just making money off whatever bets and races she could get her hands on, and now that they won, he is ruined and thanks the Player for the money.
-The Player and Yaz return to the garage and she reconciles with Rydell.
-Now all being friends again, they prepare for more adventures to come.
+Yaz visits the garage afterward, where she confirms to the player what Tess said was true, but she didn't want to accept the conditions and came to warn Rydell and the player.
+Reconciling for the moment, Yaz proposes relieving Alec of all his car collection, which he acquired illegally through Tess and the player, including the ones stolen from Rydell's garage, and delivering them to their rightful owners.
+She mentions that the player still has to defeat her in the Grand to win back the car.
+The player finally wins The Grand and gets back their car.
+Tess reveals she was never working for Alec but was just making money off whatever bets and races she could get her hands on, and now that they won, he is ruined and thanks the player for the money.
+The player and Yaz drive back to the garage, where Yaz reconciles with Rydell.
+Now all together again, they prepare for more adventures to come.